 An alternative approach for empirics is to focus on highly principled measures where we have a story for why they should generalize to scheming that we can test and iterate against (e.g. we’ll understand how the model works which we can test by seeing if we can understand models in general).

-which isn’t clearly possible given that the relevant AIs could have different capability profiles,
+Which isn’t clearly possible given that the relevant AIs could have very different capability profiles from humans.
+I think this will be fine in practice, but this is non-obvious.

 I don’t think the ideas we consider are more complex than typical approaches in security, though Buck would know better than me.